California Stewardship Alliance californiastewardship.org

 A planner runs JOSH and cites the ΔT result in a staff report as evidentiary support for a safety finding under the Housing Accountability Act (Gov. Code §65589.5(j)(1)).
 The calculation is substantive evidence of a quantifiable, direct, unavoidable safety impact grounded in objective written standards.

 Best for: immediate use while council adoption is pending.
-Defensibility is strong but not as strong as Tier 2.
+Constitutionally grounded from day one; Tier 2 deepens the legislative record.

 2